-With that in mind, we’ve listed a few deadly drug combos that are killing thousands of people each year.
+With that in mind, we’ve listed a few lethal drug combinations that are killing thousands of people each year.

 Whether you’re deep in the throes of substance abuse or haven’t crossed that line yet, the rules of science always apply.
-Don’t risk your life by combining dangerous drugs; it’s never worth it in the end.
+Don’t risk your life with lethal drug combinations; it’s never worth it.

 Wondering if you or a loved one has an addiction problem?
 Find out in less than 5 minutes with our confidential survey.